Types of Fluid

 - Non-Newtonian Fluid

-These types of fluids do not obey Newton’s Law of viscosity.
+Non-Newtonian Fluids are the types of fluids that do not obey Newton’s Law of viscosity.
 The relation between Shear Stress and Velocity gradient is given by the following formula-

 τ = A (du/dy)n + B